-There’s no way around it: Fog machines are cool.
-I usually don’t like expensive fancy schmancy stuff to make my Halloweens creepy.
+There’s doubt about it: Fog machines are cool.
+I usually don’t like expensive fancy-schmancy stuff to make my Halloweens creepy.
 But when fog machines came on the scene, and did so inexpensively, I had to get one!
-I waited until they were about $35, which would have been about ten to twelve years ago.
-Now you can get one for about $25.
+I waited until they were about $35.

 Let me repeat myself: FOG IS A TOOL that is used to enhance a story.

 It is not the story itself.
 And that’s where most folks make their mistakes when trying to out-do their neighbors.
 It’s like a movie with a lot of special effects, but if there is no story, you walk away from the movie feeling a little empty, like “What did I miss here?” kind of feeling.